|Survey name||Business demography|

 The data in the publication are broken down by geography and Standard Industrial Classification (SIC).

 Business demography is an annual publication produced from the Inter-Departmental Business Register (IDBR).
-The publication focuses on changes to the registered business population, that is, those businesses registered at Her Majesty's Revenue and Customs (HMRC) for Value Added Tax (VAT) and/or Pay As You Earn (PAYE) and at Companies House.
+The publication focuses on changes to the registered business population, that is, those businesses registered at MHM Revenue and Customs (HMRC) for Value Added Tax (VAT) and/or Pay As You Earn (PAYE) and at Companies House.

-Unlike the UK business: activity, size and location publication, which is a snapshot of a point in time on the IDBR, Business demography measures businesses that were active throughout the reference year.
-The reference period is December and therefore the 2017 publication measures businesses that were active between December 2016 and December 2017.
+Unlike the UK business; activity, size and location publication, which is a snapshot of a point in time on the IDBR, Business demography measures businesses that were active throughout the reference year.
+The reference period is December, and therefore the 2018 publication measures businesses that were active between December 2017 and December 2018.
 Being active means that the business had either turnover or employment at any time during the reference year.
 The file of active businesses is compared with previous and subsequent files in order to identify business births and deaths and up to five-year survival rates.

 Uses and users

 The data in the publication are used extensively by central and local government, MPs and private sector users for a range of investigative, monitoring and planning purposes.
 The data are also used by academia and regularly by the media who consider this information to be an indicator on economic activities.
-The product is generally used by those who wish to examine the numbers of business births, deaths and survival in certain industries and/or geographical areas.
+The product is generally used by those who wish to examine the numbers of business births and deaths and business survival rates in certain industries and/or geographical areas.

 Strengths and limitations

-The main administrative sources for the Inter-Departmental Business Register (IDBR) are VAT trader and PAYE employer information passed to Office for National Statistics (ONS) by HMRC under the Value Added Tax Act 1994 for VAT traders and the Finance Act 1969 for PAYE employers; details of incorporated businesses are also passed to ONS by Companies House.
-ONS survey data and survey information from the Northern Ireland Statistics and Research Agency (NISRA) and the Department for Environment, Food and Rural Affairs (Defra) farms register provide auxiliary information.
+The main administrative sources for the IDBR are VAT trader and PAYE employer information.
+These are passed to the Office for National Statistics (ONS) by HMRC under the Value Added Tax Act 1994 for VAT traders and the Finance Act 1969 for PAYE employers; details of incorporated businesses are also passed to the ONS by Companies House.
+ONS survey data and survey information from the Northern Ireland Statistics and Research Agency (NISRA) and the Department for Environment, Food and Rural Affairs (DEFRA) farms register provide auxiliary information.

 These comprehensive administrative sources combined with the survey data contribute to the coverage on the IDBR, which is one of its main strengths.

-The Department for Business, Energy and Industrial Strategy (BEIS) produce a publication called Business population estimates and this provides an estimate of the total UK business population.
+The Department for Business, Energy and Industrial Strategy (BEIS) produces a publication called Business Population Estimates, which provides an estimate of the total UK business population.
 (It includes an estimate of the “unregistered” population.)
-Further information on the three National Statistics publications that provide information on the UK business population can be found in the Coherence and comparability section.
+Further information on the three National Statistics publications that provide information on the UK business population can be found in the Coherence and comparability subsection.

-To support the release a set of datasets in greater geographical and industrial detail have been produced.
+To support the release, we have produced a set of datasets in greater geographical and industrial detail.
 We recommend treating the data with caution when it is broken down to a lower geographical level.
-In recent years multiple registrations at a single postcode have caused large fluctuations in the data.
-A methodology article Multiple registrations at a single postcode has been produced regarding this issue.
+In recent years, multiple registrations at a single postcode have caused large fluctuations in the data.
+An explainer, Multiple business registrations at a single postcode has been produced regarding this issue.

-This section provides a range of information that describes the quality and characteristics of the data and identifies issues that should be noted when using the output.
+This section describes the quality characteristics of the data and identifies issues that should be noted when using the output.

 Accuracy and reliability

-A more detailed article on the IDBR sources, structures and updating (PDF, 59KB) process is available.
+A more detailed explainer on the IDBR sources, structure and updating (PDF, 60KB) process is available.

 Coherence and comparability